parmi93/NanoPi-R6S-FriendlyWrt-Debloat/README.md

    ```

 > [!NOTE]
 > Steps 5 and 6 must be repeated multiple times.
-Even after the initial removal, many remaining orphaned packages might not be automatically uninstalled (likely because they were installed manually).
+Even after the initial removal, many remaining orphaned packages might not be automatically uninstalled (likely because they were installed prior to the top-level packages and not pulled in automatically as dependencies of the top-level packages).
 These packages then become new top-level candidates, so you must repeat Steps 5 and 6 until `opkgs_to_remove.txt` is empty.
 For FriendlyWrt 24.10.2, you'll likely need to repeat steps 5 and 6 about seven times to ensure all unnecessary packages are removed.